aosabook/500lines/search-engine/README.md

-except that it can search through hundreds of gigabytes in hundreds of milliseconds, with an index size about 15% of the size of the text, although it's pretty slow at indexing.
+except that it can search through hundreds of gigabytes in hundreds of milliseconds, with an index size about 15% of the size of the text, although it’s pretty slow at indexing.

 It’s tuned to perform acceptably even on electromechanical hard disks